osanj/osanj.github.io/content/post/dockerize-everything/index.md

 Ok, ok, ok, yes that sounds like a house of cards.
 Using Docker images to serve code in production is probably the easiest of the bunch (of usecases) and the reason why containers are so popular.

 It moves the responsibility of defining the dependencies to the developer who knows about them naturally since the code supposedly was tested _on his/her machine_.
-The people running and maintaining the production servers only need to setup their system to run the Docker image, with `docker run`, `docker-compose`, in a Kubernetes setup or whatever they deem reasonable.
+The people running and maintaining the production servers only need to care about how they run the Docker images, with plain `docker run` / `docker-compose`, in a Kubernetes setup or whatever they deem reasonable.
 They no longer need to know about certain dependencies of some software that they have not written themselves and can focus on the other aspects of delivering code.